Exterior Hardwood Decking and Siding

 When you decide that it’s time for the decking or siding to be re-coated with Penofin, always clean it first and follow the instructions for a new coat.
 When re-coating, bear in mind that the UV rays and exposure to the elements is likely to have changed the color of the wood from its original color over time.
 Test a small area first to see if that’s what you like best.

-Seal-Once™ Eco-Friendly Exotic Wood Sealer is another product that we have tested with some encouraging results (semi-transparent tinted products).
+Seal-Once™ Eco-Friendly Exotic Wood Sealer is another product that we have tested with some encouraging results on hardwood siding only (semi-transparent tinted products).
 Compared to numerous other sealers, we have found that Seal-Once’s tinted products have stayed truer to their original colors for the longest periods of time in extremely harsh test conditions.
 Seal-Once has a matte finish and a range of commonly used tint colors are available.

 We have many architectural clients whose clients want a low maintenance finish that will immediately make their new wood look like it has gracefully aged for years.
 For this type of application we have had very good success with their Cape Cod Gray semi-transparent tinted product.
 The beauty of applying a gray tinted finish is that all the boards start out with a fairly uniformly grayed appearance.
 While there is certainly a lot of color and grain variation from board to board, this “pre-graying” process allows designers and property owners to ‘get where they are going faster’.
 It has been our experience that as these tints slowly fade from UV exposure the underlying boards slowly turn their natural gray color for a relatively seamless transition to a natural patina.
 (An intermediate re-coat may be required along the way, depending on the orientation, amount of UV exposure and other factors.)